 be harboring these diseases, many diseases can be avoided

 by thoroughly observing and inspecting the animals you purchase and the farm from which they originate.

 Mature ewes can be a good option when starting or expanding a flock, but you need to make sure they are healthy and sound.
 When purchasing mature ewes, be sure to palpate their udders

 to make sure they don't have any lumps, scar tissue, or hard

 spots, which could be indicative of mastitis.
 If both halves

 of the udder are "hard," the likely cause is ovine

 progressive pneumonia (OPP).
 Examine their teeth to determine

 their age and soundness.
-Ewes with broken mouths may have few productive years left.
+Ewes with broken mouths may only have few productive years left.